Azure/Azure-Sentinel/GettingStarted.md

 ![](.github/Media/AzureSentinelCommunityOpen2.png)

-And it should now show the correct branch.
+And it should now show the correct branch in the bottom left.

 **Stage, Commit and Publish your changes**